Xakkusu/hangman-game/README.md

     - I mistook the hangman_index variable (which I also at that step falsly incremented, which was corrected in the same commit) for the variable which was part of the condition for the while loop.
 I added j += 1 to the correct indented position and the loop would stop after 8 lives were up.

 2. When a correctly guessed character was shown in the hint/hidden word only its first occurence was revealed even though the character occured multiple times in the movie title.
-    - I got together with other students that reviewed my previous codes and encountered the same problem, after some time and a lot of research we were able to come up with a solution.
+    - I got together with other students that reviewed my previous codes and encountered the same problem, after some time and a lot of research ([this cleared a lot up](https://stackoverflow.com/questions/44307988/find-all-occurrences-of-a-character-in-a-string)) we were able to come up with a solution.
     - Instead of just using one index number I implemented a list of all occuring indexes on which the correct character occured.
 This list is looped through so every single occurence of the correctly guessed character was in the hint/hidden word.

 As I was able to get rid of other problems while creating the according function, so the bug was never committed in the first place.